muhsinking/notebook/content/essays/The end.md

 > *Marveling at the perfection of that leaf, I was reminded that aesthetic beauty is as much about how and whether you look as what you see.
 From the quark to the supernova, the wonders do not cease.
 It is our attentiveness that is in short supply, our ability and willingness to do the work that awe requires.*

 Human beings are the same.
-There’s an infinite well of beauty that can be accessed—or created—through our relationships with other people, if only we can find the ability and willingness to do the work that love requires.
+There’s an infinite well of beauty that can be accessed and created through our relationships with other people, if only we can find the ability and willingness to do the work that love requires.

 ![](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2Fc062aee2-0c7d-4663-b62d-9bb5422add5a_1084x1440.jpeg)
 *John & Joe*